-The best way to get them to help or partner with you is to build a relationship with them beforehand.
-This means providing them with value several times before you ask them to work with you.
-At some point, they’ll inevitably reciprocate the support and recommend you to your audience as well.
+The best way to get them to help or partner with you is to build a relationship beforehand.
+This means providing them value several times before you ask them to work with you.
+At some point, they’ll inevitably reciprocate the support and recommend you to your audience.
 Alternatively, you can always go the direct route and inquire about their promotional rates to be featured on their page.
 The results of that promotion will be able to be measured within days, and you should see a good ROI.”

 says Eden cheng of WeInvoice

 One of the best ways to gain traffic to your blog is by promoting it through your own Youtube channel.
-The great thing about this is that not only will you able to reach a new audience, but you’ll also be able to use your content to its full potential as well.
+The great thing about this is that you will be able to reach a new audience, but you’ll also be able to use your content to its full potential.

 With this being said, promoting your blog through your YouTube channel does indeed take time and effort.
-To make the entire journey more accessible for you, you need to first know as much as you can about the platform and use data and analysis to aid your strategy.
+To make the entire journey more accessible for you, you need to know as much as possible about the platform and use data and analysis to aid your strategy.

 You need to be particular about everything starting from your video titles, thumbnails, and overall content.

-Paying attention to trends and understanding your audience will allow you to create timely and relevant quality content that appeals to your viewers.
-Besides creating quality content, you should also be more engaging and interact with your audience on the platform.
+Attention to trends and understanding your audience will allow you to create timely and relevant quality content that appeals to your viewers.
+Besides creating quality content, you should be more engaging and interact with your audience on the platform.

-To guarantee this continued success, you need to keep track of your progress, put more effort into research, and optimize your overall strategy.
+To guarantee this continued success, you must keep track of your progress, put more effort into research, and optimize your overall strategy.
 Keeping this up will definitely benefit you in the long run.

 says Simon Elkjær of avXperten

-The tactics mentioned above may not drive you thousands of hits instantly, but they can start driving decent blog traffic.
+The tactics above may not instantly drive you thousands of hits, but they can start driving decent blog traffic.
 Keep doing them, and soon, you shall reap the rewards.

-Let me know if you have other tips on growing blog traffic.
+Let me know if you have other tips for getting targeted traffic to a new blog.